Set registration preferences

 # External provider authentication

 You can allow your Identity users to register and log in to your site using an account with another service provider, like Google, GitHub, GitLab, or Bitbucket.
-Go to Site settings > Identity > Registration, and under External providers, select Add provider.
+Go to, then select Add provider.

 If you use the Netlify Identity widget in your site, it will automatically include login/registration buttons for all providers you’ve enabled.
 When an Identity user registers using an external provider, no email confirmation is required.
 However, if you’ve set your registration preference to Invite only, you will need to invite them before they can register.